 Before September 1, 2021, a standard possession order allowed a non-custodial parent to have visitation with their children from 6:00 PM beginning on Friday evening, all the way to the following Sunday at 6:00 PM as well.
 In addition, you would also be allowed Thursday evening visitation with the children from 6:00 PM to 8:00 PM.

 Since September 1, 2021, there is now a new standard possession order for parents who live 50 miles or less apart.
-That new possession order is called an expanded possession order.
-The expanded possession order allows the non-custodial parent to have visitation with their children from the time they get out of school on Thursday until the beginning of school the following Monday.
+That possession order is called an expanded possession order.
+The expanded standard possession order allows the non-custodial parent to have visitation with their children from the time they get out of school on Thursday until the beginning of school the following Monday.
 Hence, it allows that non-custodial parent some additional time to spend with their kids.
 The legislature has been moving towards this over the past couple of years to get more time with the children for the non-custodial parent.

 The New Possession Order Is Not Mandatory